po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 This is functionally equivalent to the first method.

-Use one of the patterns above to populate Dictionary, myScoreboard, and then add the following code block, to print the Dictionary:
+Use one of the patterns above to populate `Dictionary`, `myScoreboard`, and then add the following code block, to print the `Dictionary`:

 ```c#
 Console.WriteLine("----------------");